-You know how much I like a good shopping spree, so it didn't take me long to set foot on the market after arriving in Riga.
+You know how much I like a good shopping spree for local fruits and veggies, so it didn't take me long to set foot on the market after arriving in Riga.

 The Central Market was named Unesco World heritage site due to it's impressive architecture: